 They are designed to “unload” stress from the inner knee joint by forcing the knee to bend away from the joint.
 Doing this will transfer some of the pressure to the thigh bone.

 These braces are custom made to fit from steel, contoured plastic and foam and are recommended for sufferers of medial compartment knee osteoarthritis.
-They’re also good for reducing knee strain and for people awaiting knee surgery.
+They’re also good for reducing knee strain or common knee pain and for people awaiting knee surgery.

 Types of Available Knee Braces Specifically for Runners.

 Most runners will complain of knee pain or discomfort at some point and a bit of prevention using knee support can usually solve the problem.
 If not, do not hesitate to consult your doctor.